 - More modern: Is somewhat more recent (announced 4 months after the Q Typ 116).

-Reasons to prefer the Leica Q (Typ 116):
+Advantages of the Leica Q (Typ 116):

 - Better moiré control: Has an anti-alias filter to avoid artificial patterns to appear in images.

-- More detailed viewfinder: Has a higher resolution electronic viewfinder (3680k vs 2360k dots).
+- More detailed viewfinder: Has higher resolution electronic viewfinder (3680k vs 2360k dots).

 - Fewer buttons to press: Has a touchscreen to facilitate handling and shooting adjustments.